jfg956/mysql-server/jfg_brain_dump.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

-Update: another option that I did not considered initially is to always have `use ...` in the slow query log file, see below (TL&DR: I will not do this).
+Update: another option that I did not considered initially is to always have `use ...` in the slow query log file, see below (TL&DR: I will probably not do as no way to set "no schema" with use - it might be missing but I do not want to depend on a new feature to finish this work).

 Currently, MySQL logs a line like below in the slow query log file.
 ```